neuro4ml/neuro4ml.github.io/Week_5/3-Training_Surrogate.md

 :align: center
 ```

-It’s not conclusive, but we think this suggests that having neurons that aren’t all the same can allow the brain to do much more without a big increase in required resources.
+It's not conclusive, but we think this suggests that having neurons that aren't all the same can allow the brain to do much more without a big increase in required resources.

 Incidentally, [these experimentally recorded distributions](#find) were obtained from the [Allen Institute database](https://allensdk.readthedocs.io/en/latest/), which is openly and freely available to explore with a nice Python API, so you should have a play around with that.

 ## Next steps

-OK, that’s all for this section on surrogate gradient descent.
-We strongly advise you to spend some time getting to grips with it more detail, starting from [Friedemann Zenke’s excellent SPyTorch tutorial](https://github.com/fzenke/spytorch) which builds up the code to run this step by step from scratch until you have a network that can solve the [Spiking Heidelberg digits data set](https://zenkelab.org/resources/spiking-heidelberg-datasets-shd/).
+OK, that's all for this section on surrogate gradient descent.
+We strongly advise you to spend some time getting to grips with it more detail, starting from [Friedemann Zenke's excellent SPyTorch tutorial](https://github.com/fzenke/spytorch) which builds up the code to run this step by step from scratch until you have a network that can solve the [Spiking Heidelberg digits data set](https://zenkelab.org/resources/spiking-heidelberg-datasets-shd/).

-This week’s exercise starts by going through the first part of this tutorial and then applying it to a different problem.
-We’ve also included some reading material if you want to get a bit deeper into the maths of surrogate gradient descent, although do be warned you might need to set aside a few days to go through this.
+This week's exercise starts by going through the first part of this tutorial and then applying it to a different problem.
+We've also included some reading material if you want to get a bit deeper into the maths of surrogate gradient descent, although do be warned you might need to set aside a few days to go through this.